yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-gigaspace-interface.markdown

 ---

-{% summary %}The JavaSpaces API is abstracted in OpenSpaces by a simple wrapper: the `GigaSpace` interface.{% endsummary %}
+{% summary %}Describes the main XAP API for interacting with the space{% endsummary %}

 # Overview